Can Cottage Cheese Become The Next Greek Yogurt?

 “I wanted ingredients you could pronounce,” stresses Merrill.

 They also restructured the consistency, opting for a thicker and creamier soft curd experience.
-The 100% recyclable 5.3 oz cups, meanwhile, feature a modern font and clear imagery of its trendy flavors: pineapple, strawberry chia, blueberry açaí, kalamata olive, and sundried tomato.
+The 100% recyclable 5.3 oz cups, meanwhile, feature a modern font and clear imagery of its trendy flavors: pineapple, strawberry chia, blueberry açaí, and kalamata olive.

 Merrill, a self-described “savory fan,” is particularly proud of the saltier flavors.
 Extending beyond traditional fruity flavors is the precise innovation he found missing from the sector.